Stand up paddle boards are surprisingly versatile.

 SUP yoga is the trendy new way to use stand up paddle boards.

-As the name suggests, it is yoga, but it’s performed on a paddle board.
+As the name suggests, it is yoga, but it’s performed on a SUP board.

-SUP yoga is a peaceful and unique way to perform your poses, but the board also forces you to remain stable and balanced while working your core that little bit harder.
+SUP yoga is a peaceful and unique way to perform your poses, but the stand up paddle board also forces you to remain stable and balanced while working your core that little bit harder.

 Of course, it’s not great for beginner practitioners with little to no balance as you’ll end up very wet and very annoyed.